tacitochaves/Powering-the-vimrc/README.md

 Powering-the-vimrc
 ==================

-Compiling seen some plugins for targeted programming
+Compiling some of the VI editor plugins for better programming.